yagikota/docker-https-with-self-CA/README.md

     cp server/cert/server-req.pem mkcert/
     ```

 ### Step4.
-Create a new certificate from CSR valid for Server
+Create a new certificate from CSR valid for server

 - `server.pem` file is server certificate.